Docs

 Before writing custom matchers, check the built-in ones first.
 Acton already ships a useful set of helpers for transaction search, map assertions, and out-action inspection.

-Use these when you want to find or assert on transactions produced by net.send(...):
+Use these functions to find or assert on transactions from net.send(...):

 • findTransaction()